Question 116·Medium·Command of Evidence

 The quotation that clearly shows Tubman preparing in detail before escapes and using the natural landscape to guide her route is:

-"Before each escape, Tubman memorized the bends of the creeks and the positions of the stars, charting a route few slaveholders could imagine."
+“Before each escape, Tubman memorized the bends of nearby creeks and the positions of the stars, charting routes in advance.”